FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-04-01-GUAVA-Protocol.md

 #### SAMPLE ACQUISITION

+1. Click "Incyte" from the main menu.
+2. Click on "Edit worklist", select the wells that are going to be measured in your 96 well plate and click on "acquire the sample".
+3. Add 100,000 as events to acquire, make sure the cleaning is performewd every 24 samples.
+Select "park capillary" in position number 9.
-1. Once the worklist is created, the tray will open: you can now place your plate.
+4. Once the worklist is created, the tray will open: you can now place your plate.
-2. Make sure that the tubes Q (DI water) and C (ICF) are filled up before starting the acquisition.
+5. Make sure that the tubes Q (DI water) and C (ICF) are filled up before starting the acquisition.
 Check these tubes every time you put a new plate, since a cleaning procedure is automatically performed at the end of a plate acquisition.
-3. Settings can only be saved after settings have been adjusted, before running the worklist.
+6. Settings can only be saved after settings have been adjusted, before running the worklist.
 For setting adjustment, see the [Insturment manual](https://github.com/FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/blob/master/protocols/Millipore-Guava-easyCyte-Manual.pdf) from page 60.
-4. For optimal acquisition, use cells at a concentration of 500 cells/µL.
+7. For optimal acquisition, dilute your samples (coral symbiont cells) to 20%.
-5. Beware of dead volumes: round bottom w96: 50µL; flat-bottom w96: 75µL; 0.5mL Microtubes: 70µL; 1.5mL tubes: >1mL.
+8. Beware of dead volumes: round bottom w96: 50µL; flat-bottom w96: 75µL; 0.5mL Microtubes: 70µL; 1.5mL tubes: >1mL.
-6. If the acquisition rate slows dramatically, and there is sufficient sample volume, the fluid pathway may be blocked.
+9. If the acquisition rate slows dramatically, and there is sufficient sample volume, the fluid pathway may be blocked.
 Click “Stop”, wait for the system to stop, and then click “Backflush”.
 Once the Backflush procedure is complete, click “Quick Clean” to rinse any bleach from the capillary.
-7. Empty the waste, wash it and add bleach to the vial when more than half full.
+10. Empty the waste, wash it and add bleach to the vial when more than half full.
+11. Click on "Run worklist", create and name the output file, add the setting documents stored in the main directory for the Putnam Lab.

+#### DATA ACQUISITION

+1. At the end of the run, go to the "Analysis menu" (top left) and click on get current.
+2. Get group stat and export to csv.

 #### Quick Clean